BonsaiDen/JavaScript-Garden/doc/constructors.md

     Bar();

-Now, both these calls return the exact same thing, a newly create object which has a property called `method` which is a closure.
+Now, both these calls return the exact same thing, a newly create object which has a property called `method` which is a [Closure](#closures-and-references).

-Since `Bar` doesn't make any use of `this` the `new` keyword is superfluous in this case.
-While the call with `new` can clearly be called constructor, the latter one works more like a factory.
+Since `Bar` doesn't make any use of `this`, the `new` keyword is superfluous here.
+But from a technical point of view, this is no longer a *constructor*, but a *factory*.

-**Best Practice:** Make sure you know whether the `constructor` you're calling requires the `new` keyword.
-Since there's no side effect of using `new` for factories you can use `new` for both.
-But in the end you should always test your code to prevent such subtle mistakes.
+#### Best Practices
+Make sure you know whether you're calling a *constructor* or a *factory*.
+If in doubt, always use the `new` keyword, since it doesn't have any side effect when its not required, leaving it out on the other hand can lead to subtle and hard to track down bugs.